Hi, I'm Andrea,

 nice to meet you.

-I have over 15 years as an accomplished researcher, designer and producer of immersive collaborative experiences such as: Lead AR for smartphone audio tours, creating an alt powered sound installation, and working with communities and urban planners.
-I am looking for remote work in UX Research or Sound Design, or I am willing to relocate from NY.
+I have over 15 years as an accomplished researcher, designer and producer of immersive collaborative experiences such as: Lead AR for smartphone audio tours, creating an alt powered sound installation via Target, and creating new solutions to navigating our healthcare system.
+I am looking for remote work in UX Research, or I am willing to relocate from NY.